-MAT 707 Seminar in Mathematics:

-(1-3) A. Topics vary with offering.
+MAT 707 Seminar in Mathematics: (1-3) A. Topics vary with offering.
 May be retaken with advisor approval, provided the topics are different.
 Credit towards degree requirements will depend on the course content.

-MAT 720 Mathematical Statistics I. (3) I. Cross listed as STA 720.
+MAT 720 Mathematical Statistics I. (3) I. Cross-listed as STA 720.
 Descriptive statistics, discrete and continuous probability distributions for one and two variables, functions of random variables, sampling distributions, expectations and generating functions.
 Credit will not be awarded to students who have credit for STA 720.
+It is strongly recommended that students have completed eight hours of calculus.